 Finding fascination and beauty in the alchemy of creating most of her base materials from scratch, Zaina uses her own secret blends and natural products to prep and paint with.
 Artistic endeavour has propelled her to explore this painstaking process to be able to manifest the multi-faceted pieces she makes today, taking elements from each place she settles in that find themselves in the work.

-Zaina describes the experience of being in Portugal as feeling very familiar.
-Originally from Saudi Arabia, Zaina felt connected to the old Arab roots of the country.
-The theme of reconciling Arab tradition with Western liberalism is one that is continuously explored in her work alongside femininity, expression and the complexity of the human experience.
+Zaina is a Saudi Arabian, Palestinian, Lebanese, Kuwaiti woman.
+She spent half her youth in the West and developed a sense of freedom while still remaining strongly connected to her Arab roots.
+The theme of reconciling Arab tradition with Western liberalism is one that is continuously explored in her work alongside femininity, expression, emotion and the complexity of the human experience.